Orland0x/Whiptail/README.md

 The forecasts produced by the DAO may be for events long into to future and therefore the DAO would require payement before the event has occured.
 For this reason the payment to the forecasters cannot be a function of their forecast accuracy.
 However the buyer would still need confidence that the forecasts they paid for are high quality.
 This leads us to the concept of a reputation score for forecasters.

-### Reputation Score Accumulation
+### Reputation Accumulation

 To ensure that the forecasters in the DAO are all high quality, we needed a way to test their ability in an on-chain trustless manner.
 We therefore prepose a forecasting reputation score that is associated with your ethereum address which you can build up over time.
-We can create a cut off of a reputation score of at least X in order to qualify for the forecasting DAO where members are paid for their forecasts.
+We can create a cut-off reputation score of at least X in order to qualify for the forecasting DAO where members are paid for their forecasts.
+Note that this can be varied and is fully up to the desires of the buyer.

-To allow people to build up their scores, we prepose a series of prediction competitions which users predict various events that will occur in the future and recieve positive or negative points depending on how close they are to the true answer when the event occurs.
+To allow people to build up their scores, we prepose a series of prediction competitions where users predict various events that will occur in the future and recieve positive or negative points depending on how close they are to the true answer when the event occurs.
 This will be done through a commit reveal smart contract that works as follows:
 1. A question is submitted by the smart contract owners (the Whiptail team).
 Eg "How many new UK covid cases will the UK government declare on the 17th August."
 The creator will also specify a commit period where all hash commits must take place, a reveal period where all reveals must take place, and finally a range for the prediction that will cover the expected range of the answer.
 2. Users will generate hashes of their predictions along with blinding factors and commit it to the smart contract during the commit window.
 3. Users will send their predictions and blinding factors to the contract during the reveal window and the hash will be performed on chain to prove that it is identical to their commit.